 I would be happy to speak with you about any potential appointment.

-I am listed in Best Lawyers International for Alternative Dispute Resolution (arbitration and mediation).
+I am a member of ADR Canada and the ADR Institute of Alberta.
+I am also listed in Best Lawyers International for Alternative Dispute Resolution (arbitration and mediation).

 I have been retained to mediate disputes relating to matters including, among other things:

 I am able to provide whatever degree of mediator involvement parties seek, ranging from very active engagement on the facts and legal issues to passive facilitation.
 I am also comfortable structuring mediations with as much or as little direct party contact as the parties desire.

 In 2011, I wrote an article for Law Matters entitled Mandatory Mediation under the New Rules of Court - the First Year.
 I am included on the Alberta Energy Regulator's roster of mediators.
 In 2000, I was a panelist at the Conflict Solutions National Dispute Resolution Conference.

 Our offices are available to host mediations of any size with no additional charge.